sergiibielskyi/parking/README.md

   3. Modify a Digital Twins application

-  4. Execute provision your parking places
+  4. Define conditions to Digital Twin.

-<a href="https://github.com/sergiibielskyi/parking/blob/master/module2.md">Configure UDF</a>
+  5. Create a user-defined function (UDF).

-  5. Define conditions to Digital Twin.
+  6. Execute provision your parking places

-  6. Create a user-defined function (UDF).
+<a href="https://github.com/sergiibielskyi/parking/blob/master/module2.md">Configure simulator</a>

   7. Simulate sensor data using application.

   8. Get results of a user-defined function.